-• Trifusion® Line;
+• Trifusion® Line:

-- o Inserted before stem cell collection for people with small, delicate veins. - Can be used for stem cell collection - o In some cases, a "Permcath®" CVC is used only for stem cell collection then removed.
-A Trifusion® or Hickman® line would be inserted later.
+- o Inserted before stem cell collection for people with small, delicate veins. - o Used for stem cell collection, transplant and recovery. - In some cases, a "Permcath®" CVC is used only for stem cell collection then removed the same day.
+A Hickman® line would then be inserted prior to transplant.